 Juliette Cassagne, Director

-COVID-19 UPDATE 5/26/2020: To comply with COVID-19 social distancing, the Jefferson Parish Planning Department will be accepting applications and submitted revisions via email, regular mail, and drop-off only.
-Staff will not be available for in-person meetings until further notice.
-Instead, please use the link above to contact our office with any questions regarding applications.
+COVID-19 UPDATE 10/2/2020: To comply with COVID-19 social distancing, staff will be available for in-person meetings by appointment only.
+Please use the link above to contact our office to schedule an appointment or with any questions regarding applications.
 Fillable pdf applications are available on the Code of Ordinances page.

 The Jefferson Parish Planning Department is involved in planning and development regulatory activities in the unincorporated areas* of Jefferson Parish, including: